Naltrexone: Low-dose naltrexone

-"Low-dose naltrexone" (LDN) describes the off-label use of naltrexone at low doses for diseases not related to chemical dependency or intoxication, such as multiple sclerosis.
-Evidence for recommending such use is lacking.
+Naltrexone has been used off-label at low doses for conditions unrelated to chemical dependency or intoxication, such as multiple sclerosis.
+Evidence for recommending low-dose naltrexone is lacking.
 This treatment has received attention on the Internet.
-In 2022, 4 studies with a few hundred patients are experimenting using the drug for the treatment of Long COVID.
+In 2022, four studies (with a few hundred patients) were conducted on naltrexone in the setting of long COVID.

 Self-injury

-One study suggests that self-injurious behaviors present in persons with developmental disabilities (including autism) can sometimes be remedied with naltrexone.
+One study suggested that self-harming behavior in persons with developmental disabilities (including autism) can sometimes be remedied with naltrexone.

 In these cases, the self-injury is believed to be done to release beta-endorphin, which binds to the same receptors as heroin and morphine.
 If the "rush" generated by self-injury is removed, the behavior may stop.

 Behavioral disorders

-Some indications exist that naltrexone might be beneficial in the treatment of impulse-control disorders such as kleptomania, compulsive gambling, or trichotillomania (compulsive hair pulling), but evidence of its effectiveness for gambling is conflicting.
-A 2008 case study reported successful use of naltrexone in suppressing and treating an internet pornography addiction.
+Some studies exist that naltrexone might be beneficial in the treatment of impulse-control disorders such as kleptomania, compulsive gambling, and trichotillomania (compulsive hair pulling); evidence for its effectiveness for gambling is conflicting.
+A 2008 case-study reported successful use of naltrexone in suppressing and treating an internet pornography addiction.

 Interferon alpha

-Naltrexone is effective in suppressing the cytokine-mediated adverse neuropsychiatric effects of interferon alpha therapy.
+Naltrexone is effective in suppressing the adverse cytokine-mediated neuropsychiatric effects of interferon alpha therapy.

 Critical addiction studies

-Some historians and sociologists have suggested that the meanings and uses attributed to anti-craving medicine, such as naltrexone, is context-dependent.
+Some historians and sociologists have suggested that the meanings and uses attributed to anti-craving medicine, such as naltrexone, are context-dependent.
 Studies have suggested the use of naltrexone in drug courts or healthcare rehabs is a form of "post-social control," or "post-disciplinary control," whereby control strategies for managing offenders and addicts shift from imprisonment and supervision toward more direct control over biological processes.